jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 ## Design of promotion data integration automation and enhancement

-### Automate new or changed dimensional data integration into DWH
+### Automate the integration of new and changed dimensional data into DWH

 This session proposes two solutions to TechnicalDebt-1 described in the above.